11TudorLungu11/Pong-Game-Python/README.md

 This project is a classic Pong game developed in Python using the Pygame library.

 The game features both Singleplayer and Multiplayer modes, multiple match lengths and a simple menu system for game navigation.
-It was created as a university project to practice object-oriented programming, game logic and event handling.
+It was created to practice object-oriented programming, game logic and event handling.

 ---